-When the compilation is successful, compile-file-to-target returns the name of the C file generated.
+When the compilation is successful, compile-file-to-target returns the name of the file generated.
 When there is a compilation error, #f is returned.

 '''

 $ cat h.scm

 (display "hello") (newline)

 $ gsc

-Gambit v4.8.4
+Gambit v4.9.2

 (compile-file-to-target "h")

 "/Users/feeley/gambit/doc/h.c"

 '''

-'''

-(compile-file file [options: options] [output: output] procedure
+(compile-file file [options: options] [output: output] procedure [module-name: module-name] [linker-name: linker-name] [expression: expression] [cc-options: cc-options]

-[cc-options: cc-options] [ld-options-prelude: ld-options-prelude]

-[ld-options: ld-options])

-'''

-The file, options, and output parameters have the same meaning as for the compilefile-to-target procedure, except that file may be a Scheme source file or a C file possibly generated by the Gambit Scheme compiler (for example with the compilefile-to-target procedure).
-The cc-options parameter is a string containing the options to pass to the C compiler and the ld-options-prelude and ld-options parameters are strings containing the options to pass to the C linker (the options in ld-options-prelude are passed to the C linker before the input file and the options in ld-options are passed after).
+[ld-options-prelude: ld-options-prelude] [ld-options: ld-options]) The file, options, output, module-name, linker-name, and expression parameters have the same meaning as for the compile-file-to-target procedure, except that file may be a Scheme source file or a file possibly generated by the Gambit Scheme compiler (for example with the compile-file-to-target procedure).
+The ccoptions parameter is a string containing the options to pass to the C compiler and the ld-options-prelude and ld-options parameters are strings containing the options to pass to the C linker (the options in ld-options-prelude are passed to the C linker before the input file and the options in ld-options are passed after).